 The key economic data scheduled for release during the upcoming week includes the retail sales and housing data from the U.S. and GDP figures from elsewhere in the world.
 Here is an outlook on some of the key releases from around the world.

-forex market outlook#1: Reserve Bank of Australia Monetary Policy Meeting Minutes (05/15/2018 Tuesday 01:30 GMT)
+#1: Reserve Bank of Australia Monetary Policy Meeting Minutes (05/15/2018 Tuesday 01:30 GMT)

 The Reserve Bank f Australia releases the Monetary Policy Meeting Minutes two weeks after the announcement of the Cash Rate.
 It provides a detailed account of the most recent meeting of the Reserve Bank Board.
 It also provides in-depth insight into the economic conditions that impacted their decision on setting interest rates.